 Trajan also freed many unjustly imprisoned people and returned a great deal of private property that the previous Emperor Domitian had confiscated.
 When he died in 117 of a stroke, he was deified by the Senate and his ashes were laid to rest under Trajan's Column.
 Every new Emperor after him was honored by the Senate with the wish felicior Augusto, melior Traiano "Be luckier than Augustus and better than Trajan."

-The reverse of the coin shows Aequitas seated to the left, while she is holding scales and a cornucopia, which was a symbol of "honest measure."
-To the Romans, the goddess Aequitas, was the divine personification of justice and equality.
-Aequitas is the origin of the English word "equity."
+The reverse of this Trajan coin shows Aequitas standing left, while holding scales and a cornucopia, which was a symbol of "honest measure."
+To the Romans, the Goddess Aequitas, was the divine personification of justice and equality.